Hyro the Hero: 2012–present

 In February 2012 Hyro returned to the UK for his first headline club tour.
 He also took part in Australia's Soundwave Festival in early March, appearing on the main stage in 4 cities: Brisbane, Sydney, Adelaide and Perth.
 Following the Soundwave Festival performances, Hyro went on tour with Mindless Self Indulgence on their US comeback tour in March and April 2012.
 He also appeared on the Vans Warped Tour 2012 and at the Summer Sonic Festival in Tokyo, Japan, August 18, 2012.
-During an Australian tour supporting Deftones, Fenton presented new material that was more hip hop based, which he is currently developing further.
-In the winter of 2016 Fenton entered the recording studio with producer Mitchell Marlow to work new material, resulting in 2018's Flagged Channel.
+During an Australian tour supporting Deftones, Hyro presented new material that was more hip hop based, which he is currently developing further.

+In the winter of 2016 Hyro entered the recording studio with producer Mitchell Marlow to work new material, resulting in 2018's Flagged Channel.
 Its lead single was "Bullet".

+In December 2018 he played at the Viper Room joined by James Shaffer Korn.

-On September 25, 2020, Fenton released a single called "We Believe" featuring David Draiman of Disturbed.
+On September 25, 2020, Hyro released a single called "We Believe" featuring David Draiman from Disturbed.

+In 2021 Hyro's song "Who's That Playing On The Radio?" featuring Danny Worsnop Asking Alexandria and Mick Mars Mötley Crüe is on the soundtracks of the movie The Retaliators.

+In 2023 Hyro released his 3rd album, Bound For Glory, produced by Matt Good and featuring Corey Taylor (Slipknot), David Draiman (Disturbed), Chad Gray (Mudvayne, Hellyeah), Brandon Saller (Atreyu), Markus Videsäter (Solence), AJ Channer (Fire From The Gods)...

+In August 2024, Hyro began recording his fourth album in London with Ben Bruce and Paul Bartolome from (Asking Alexandria).
+August 2025 marked the release of Hyro’s first single, "Black Rambo".